Oreste-Luci/httpserver-gamescores/README.md

 ### Overview

-The architecture of the application was made as simple as possible.
+The architecture of the application was made as simple as possible (following the KISS principle).
 It consists mainly of 4 layers.

 ![Class Diagram](https://raw.githubusercontent.com/Oreste-Luci/httpserver-gamescores/master/images/architecture-layers2.png)